somhi/PCXT_DeMiSTify/neptuno/README.md

 07/07/22 Neptuno port DeMiSTified by Somhic from original MiSTer PCXT core  https://github.com/spark2k06/PCXT_MiSTer

+commit fe95d75cab305928fb4628ff46f9aece5c0d92a2 (HEAD -> pre_beta_1_3)

+Merge pull request #23 from kitune-san/sdram_and_dma

 ### STATUS

-* Load OS using the two ps2 mouse pins.
-See pinout and instructions on top of neptuno_top.vhd file
+* Load OS using Serial Rx/Tx interface using the two ps2 mouse pins.
+See pinout below.

-* Project already has the firmware already generated so if you have cloned recursively then you can open the project with Quartus
+* Project already has the Demistify firmware already generated so if you have cloned recursively then you can open the project with Quartus

   ```sh
   git clone  --recursive https://github.com/somhi/PCXT_DeMiSTify